resolve109/study-aws-sa/aws-study-guide.md

   - More operational efficient than setting up and managing SFTP servers on EC2 instances
   - Eliminates need to manage server infrastructure, patching, or scaling

+### AWS Storage Gateway
+- **AWS S3 File Gateway for Medical Research Data**:
+  - Ideal for providing low-latency access to S3 data for on-premises file-based applications
+  - Deployed as a virtual machine on premises at each location
+  - Allows clinics to access data in S3 buckets as if it were a local file system
+  - Caches frequently accessed data to minimize latency
+  - Works with read-only permissions on S3 buckets to ensure data security and immutability
+  - More appropriate than DataSync which is primarily for moving data, not providing continuous access
+  - Better solution than Volume Gateway for file-based applications that need access to S3 data
+  - More suitable than EFS which cannot be directly attached to on-premises servers without Direct Connect or VPN

 ## Security and Identity Services

 ### AWS KMS (Key Management Service)